onopko/delayDo/README.md

 	// type 'number'
 	// unit 'millisecond'
-	// Functions in the timer’s queue is executed one by one at this interval.
+	// Functions in the queue of delayDo timer is executed one by one at this interval.
 	interval: 200,

 	// type 'number'